 In 2014 he was given the first worldwide endowed chair in Patient Engagement (and Childhood Nutrition) at the University of Toronto and awarded the McNeil Medal from the Royal Society of Canada in recognition of outstanding communication of science and medicine to the public.

-Nadine Cole is the SVP & General Manager Western Canada and United States for Cossette Communications and is at the heart of all strategy, creative, business development and operations.
-Cossette Communications is a full-service Integrated Advertising Agency servicing clients such as McDonald’s Restaurants of Canada, TELUS, Sephora, TD Bank, General Mills and Walmart to name a few.
-With over 20 years of experience, Nadine has successfully partnered with top marketing leaders in some of the most challenging industries, guiding them through critical strategic and marketing decisions that have helped to deliver results.
+Nadine Cole is the former SVP & General Manager Western Canada and United States for Cossette Communications, a full-service Integrated Advertising Agency.
+At the heart of all strategy, creative, business development and operations, Nadine has serviced clients such as McDonald’s Restaurants of Canada, TELUS, Sephora, TD Bank, General Mills and Walmart to name a few.
+With 25 years of experience, she has had the pleasure of partnering with top marketing leaders in some of the most challenging industries, guiding them through critical strategic and marketing decisions that have helped to deliver results.

-In addition to her Advertising career, Nadine has recently served on the Board of Directors for Ronald McDonald House BC/YK for six years, is currently on the Board of Directors for Picniic Labs, is a member of the National Cossette Executive Leadership Team and V7 Executive Leadership Team in Vancouver.
+In addition to her Advertising career, Nadine has served on the Board of Directors for Ronald McDonald House BC/YK for six years and was a member of the National Cossette Executive Leadership Team and V7 Executive Leadership Team in Vancouver.
+Currently, she is on the Board of Directors of Picnic Labs in addition to the TELUS Fund Board.
 Nadine is an Angel Investor in early stage start-ups, and is the creator of ‘Empower’ an annual C-suite event developed to tackle topics challenging senior positioned women in Vancouver.
 Nadine is also a frequent speaker and panelist discussing the importance of company culture.

 Carissa McCart is the Director of TELUS Studios.
 She leads a national video, design, photography, and digital production team that produces and creatively supports product, service and narrative-based marketing campaigns for TELUS.
 Carissa and her Studios team are passionate stewards of the TELUS brand and avid storytellers focused on the company’s world-leading social purpose efforts.